George Roerich /Yuri Nikolayevich Roerich/

 ICR publication, 2002

-After graduating from Harvard University with a Bachelor and Master degree, Yuri Roerich continued his education in France, in the School of Oriental Languages at the University of Paris.
+After graduating from Harvard University with a Bachelor and Master degrees, Yuri Roerich continued his education in France, in the School for Oriental Languages at the University of Paris.
 He worked for a year at the Central-Asian, Mongolian and Tibetan Departments of this University, and at the same time studied at the Military Department and Department of Law and Economy.
-In 1923, Y. Roerich graduated from the University of Paris and received a Master’s degree in Indian Philology.
+In 1923, Y. Roerich graduated from the University of Paris and received a Master degree in Indian Philology.

 At the age of 21, Yuri Roerich had already started an independent scientific research work.
 Since that moment, all his further scientific activities became permeated by high humanist aspirations.

 In 1923, the Roerichs family moved to India.
 There started the first stage of the Central Asian expedition organized by N. Roerich.
-After a short time, but a very tight and long distance of their traveling around India (December of 1923), in 1924, Yuri Roerich together with his family undertook minor expeditions around Sikkim – a country of snowy giants and ancient monasteries – and Bhutan, a territory in the Eastern Himalayas.
-The result of these journeys was a brilliant monographic work – “Tibetan Painting” (Paris, 1925).
-This scientific study completed by Yuri Roerich at the age of 23 is unique, as no other similar works had ever been written at that time or at present.
-Decades later, the modern republication of this study, undertaken by the International Center of the Roerichs in 2002, would become highly appreciated by the 14th Dalai-Lama.
+In 1924 after a short short-term but a very tight and long distance traveling around India (December of 1923), Yuri Roerich together with his family undertook minor expeditions around Sikkim – a country of snowy giants and ancient monasteries – and Bhutan, a territory in the Eastern Himalayas.
+The result of these journeys was a brilliant monography – “Tibetan Painting” (Paris, 1925).
+This scientific study completed by Yuri Roerich at the age of 23 is unique, as no other similar works have ever been written since then.
+Decades later, the modern reprint of this study, undertaken by the International Center of the Roerichs in 2002, would be highly appreciated by the 14th Dalai-Lama.